pec0ra/buvic/README.md

 Ways 2. and 3. make calculation for multiple days and therefore create Jobs for multiple `CalculationInput` objects.

 All the Jobs are then scheduled on a `ThreadPoolExecutor` and will run in parallel.
-Their results will then be scheduled on a `ProcessPoolExecutor` for the generation of qasume and plot files.

 ### 3. Calculations